Overgaden Neden Vandet 33: 19th century

 The property was home to 38 residents at the 1860 census.
 Ludvig Johansen Vetterslev, a workman, resided on the ground floor with his wife Andrea Hanne f.
 Andresen and their two-year-old son.
 Johan Christian Jacobsen, a merchant trading on Iceland, resided on the first floor with his wife Dorthea Frederikke f.
 Kinding, their four children (aged two to 17), two sisters-in-laws, an apprentice and two maids.
 Mathias Lumholtz, an officer in the Royal Artillery Brigade with rank of major, resided in the building with his wife Anna Elisabeth (née Arntz), their five children (aged 19 to 24), one lodger and one maid.
 Carl Edouard Meldahl, another military officer with rank of second lieutenant, resided in the building with his wife Anine Pauline f.
 Kahn, their one-year-old son, 22-year-old Louise Kahn /father dead) and two maids.
 Rasmus Hansen, a former distiller, resided in the building with his wife Karen Marie Scholdborg and one maid.

 The actor Emil Poulsen (1842-1911) was a resident of the building in 1869-71.
 The actor Olaf Poulsen (1849-1923) resided on the third floor in 1869-71.

 The property was home to 35 residents at the 1880 census.
 Haagen Hagen, a bookkeeper, resided on the ground floor with his wife Johanne Mathilde Hagen and one maid.
 Frederik Villiam Andersen, a businessman (grosserer), resided on the first floor with his wife Eleonore Caroline Andersen, their six children (aged four to nine), one male servant and three maids.
 Johan Lorenz Clemensen, a chief physician, resided on the second floor with his wife Ida Cathrine Clemensen, their daughter Amalie Clemensen, their foster daughter Frederikke Faber and one maid.
 Albert Olaf Eduard Gertner, a 22-year-old gardening student, was also resident on the second floor.
-Carl Vigand Lose, a cassier, resided on the third floor with his wife Henriette Debora Losem, their one-year-old son and two maids.
+Carl Vigand Lose, a treasurer, resided on the third floor with his wife Henriette Debora Losem, their one-year-old son and two maids.
 Hans Peter Andersen, the proprietor of a tavern in the basement, resided in the associated dwelling with his wife Josephine Charlotte Andersen.